 Mt Arrowsmith is the best known mountain to hike on Vancouver Island and in our opinion is the most spectacular.
 It is the highest and most visible mountain in the southern island at 5961ft (1817 meters).
-It is a medium to difficult 1-2 hour hike up depending on ability, route chosen, and time of year.
+It is rated medium to difficult.
+The hike can take 1-2 hours depending on ability, route chosen, and time of year.
 Summer is the most popular time to come, though many locals like the challenge during winter weather.

-With so many watersheds as well as countless Vancouver island mountains in all directions, the views on top of Mt Arrowsmith just might take your breath away.
-It is close to the head of the Alberni Inlet and you will have sights of a few lakes as well as the eastern section of Georgia Strait, many Islands and the mainland mountains in the backdrop.
+With so many watersheds and views of countless Vancouver island mountains in all directions, the scenery on top of Mt Arrowsmith just might take your breath away.
+It is close to the head of the Alberni Inlet and you can spot lakes as well as the eastern section of Georgia Strait, many Islands and the mainland mountains in the backdrop.

 There are a few trails up this mountain summarized below.
 The most popular are The Saddle and The Judges Route.

 Mt Arrowsmith started getting attention in the late 1800’s and because of its prominence overlooking the landscape around, Canadian Pacific Railway built a tourist chalet at Cameron Lake.
 From there they organized an overnight hike to a cabin on Mt Cokely, Arrowsmith’s twin.
-For a period of time there was a ski resort on Cokely, but it has been known more as a hikers paradise the past couple decades.
+There was a ski resort on Cokely, but it has been known as a hikers paradise more recently.

-This is the most popular of the routes and the hike up can be done in about an hour from the parking spot if a person is in good shape and as long as 2 hours for those who need extra time.
-There are a few ways to get to the top with a few different trails marked by pink and orange ribbons.
-Once getting to the top of the Saddle, you can keep hiking to the top of Arrowsmith with a steep path leading you up there.
-The views are outstanding and well worth the hike.
+This is the most popular route.
+The hike up can be done in 1-2 hours from the parking spot, depending on ability.
+There are several ways to the top, with various trails marked by pink and orange ribbons.
+Once you reach the top of the Saddle, you can keep hiking to the top of Arrowsmith along a steep path.
+The views are outstanding and well worth the effort.

 Distance: From parking lot to summit is about 2km, with ~400m of elevation gain

-Difficulty: Moderate – Difficult, somewhat steep trail.
+Difficulty: Moderate – Difficult, trail is steep in sections.
 In summer is much less of a challenge than winter when it’s snowy and/or icy.

 Hiking Time: About 1-2 hours one-way from parking lot to saddle ridge

-Footing can my loose coming down the Saddle and the creek bed to the bottom, so make sure you wear appropriate footwear and take your time.
+Footing can be loose when descending, so make sure you wear appropriate footwear and take your time.